 As a food stylist, the biggest lesson I've learned is that people respond to the atmosphere I create just as much as the food.
 Get inspired by what's around you.
 Grab the creamer and utensils or show off amazing floor tiles to draw different elements into the photo.
 It's the little details that will fill the frame and add mood to the picture

-The Galaxy Note10 camera has built-in Food Mode to make the colour and details of any dish pop.
+The Galaxy Note8 camera has built-in Food Mode to make the color and details of any dish pop

 Stand on a chair or step-ladder to get the best photos of the whole scene.

 Adding movement to the food photo is a great way to add realism to the picture and gives you that “in the moment” feeling.
 Easily add action by incorporating hands into the photo; ask someone to pour maple syrup on French Toast or stir cream and sugar into coffee.
 Clicking the shutter can be tricky in these moments so I like to use Burst shot.
 This way I get that exact moment when the syrup is dripping perfectly without any of the blur

 “The best way to create movement is to move.
 The food may be stationary, but you aren’t”